 To create multiple configuration files, copy the IPXSPX.CFG file to a new filename (IPXSPX2.CFG, for example).
 Then you can change the IPXSPX.CFG file (by using INETCFG) and still preserve the original configuration in the IPXSPX2.CFG file.

-u To load a configuration file other than the default IPXSPX.CFG file, use the LDFILE option.
+• To load a configuration file other than the default IPXSPX.CFG file, use the LDFILE option.

-For example, if you have a second configuration file called IPXSPX2.CFG, you can load that configuration by typing u When you load SPXS, STREAMS is autoloaded.
+For example, if you have a second configuration file called IPXSPX2.CFG, you can load that configuration by typing

 [LOAD] SPXS LDFILE = IPXSPX2